JKU-ICG/vis_project_template/README.md

 Add your slides and a video of your presentation to the `sub_04_presentation` folder.
 Please adhere to the following file extension and naming schemes: `presentation-video-<TEAMNAME>.mp4` and `presentation-slides-<TEAMNAME>.ppt(x)/pdf`.
 Please check Moodle for additional requirements such as the time limit.

 Indicate the workloads for each student in the `sub_04_workload.json` file.
-Make sure that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.
+Make sure that the file includes your correct team name, that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.

 **Push the files to GitHub by 23:59 on 16 January, 2025.**
 (Check Moodle for any updated deadlines.)

+## Communication

-In case you have any questions about the individual submissions, please open a thread in the Discussion Forum on Moodle.
+In case you have any questions about the individual submissions, please open a thread in the [Discussion Forum on Moodle](https://moodle.jku.at/mod/forum/view.php?id=10300502).
 If you have issues with one of your teammates or do not agree about the workloads, please reach out to the course team via email.

 ## General Submission Information